probabl-ai/skore-user-test/README.md

 ## Intro

-This repository is here to help you test and provide feedback on [skore](https://github.com/probabl-ai/skore), a new Python library that aims to enhance scikit-learn for data scientists.
+This repository is here to help you test and provide feedback on [skore](https://github.com/probabl-ai/skore), a new Python library that aims to enhance scikit-learn for data scientists. skore is currently a work-in-progress, and more features are to be expected.

 Skore is developed by the product team at [Probabl](https://probabl.ai/), a scikit-learn company.
 For more info, check us out: [Notion page](https://probabl.notion.site/Get-to-know-Probabl-127ef76d36b9804d8ca8e264e42f0cee).